Your policies are the rules.

 Your documents become executable logic

-We ingest your contracts, policies, and fee schedules—extracting every rule into a unified specification that defines how claims should be paid.
+Contracts, policies, and fee schedules go in.
+Every rule comes out as a unified specification that defines how claims should be paid.

 Every layer of payer logic.